 3. Planning as a Superpower: Distinct time to fill helps you better distribute workload across your team, helping you understand when recruiting processes need to start

-4. Lower time to fill: With a standardized approach, unblocking time to fill issues with a more specific understanding of the time to fill metric means less time investigating and more time solving issues
+4. Lower average time to fill: With a standardized approach, unblocking time to fill issues with a more specific understanding of the time to fill metric means less time investigating and more time solving issues

-3) Using your SUPERPOWERS in during each time segment
+Using your SUPERPOWERS during each time segment

-Approval Times: Approvals require chat, email, and meetings to get the attention from approvers.
+Approvals require chat, email, and meetings to get the attention from approvers.
 Lack of context about the role, or its fit in the company could delay executive approval.
 Lack of context about the financial implication could delay financial approval.

-Who to hold accountable: Hiring Managers, their executives, finance teams, the recruiting process.
+• Who to hold accountable: Hiring Managers, their executives, finance teams, the recruiting process.

-What to look for: Ensure there is a clear request process and that all required information is captured before submitting for approval.
+• What to look for: Ensure there is a clear request process and that all required information is captured before submitting for approval.
 Ensure executives are prioritizing approvals and have easy access to the information needed to make an approval.
 Ensure hiring managers are following the process and submitting all necessary information.

-Preparation Time: Recruiters and hiring managers build a job description and interview rubric, define the interview process, and collaborate to produce the candidate experience.
+Recruiters and hiring managers build a job description and interview rubric, define the interview process, and collaborate to produce the candidate experience.

-Who to hold accountable: Recruiters, Hiring Managers, the recruiting process.
+• Who to hold accountable: Recruiters, Hiring Managers, the recruiting process.

-What to look for: Ensure there is a well documented and socialized process for a recruiting taking on a new requisition.
+• What to look for: Ensure there is a well documented and socialized process for a recruiting taking on a new requisition.
 Ensure your job description library is up to date and that any blockers to creating materials have a good escalation process.
 Ensure your recruiters are hitting Intake Session SLAs.

-Recruiting Time: The time to generate top of the funnel applicants and move them through the funnel to an offer can be influenced by all stakeholders.
+The time to generate top of the funnel applicants and move them through the funnel to an offer can be influenced by all stakeholders.
 This is obviously the most complicated segment to investigate, and often requires additional reporting that can help tell the full story.

-Who to hold accountable: The recruiting funnel, recruiter, hiring managers, the business
+• Who to hold accountable: The recruiting funnel, recruiter, hiring managers, the business

-What to look for: Ensure the company’s recruiting brand is generating top of funnel applications.
+• What to look for: Ensure the company’s recruiting brand is generating top of funnel applications.
 Ensure recruiters are reviewing top of funnel applicants and are sourcing to fill in gaps.
 Review mid-funnel conversion rates for hiring manager alignment and offer accept rates for compensation & leveling attractiveness.

-Notice Period: The time between a candidate's offer acceptance and their start date is dictated primarily by location, but also by job level and industry.
+The time between a candidate's offer acceptance and their start date is dictated primarily by location, but also by job level and industry.
 Recruiting leaders should incorporate the variable nature of notice periods into their planning to ensure they can make hires on time.

-Who to hold Accountable: Recruiting leaders, human resources.
+• Who to hold Accountable: Recruiting leaders, human resources.

-What to look for: Ensure you are capturing notice period data and incorporating it into your planning timelines.
+• What to look for: Ensure you are capturing notice period data and incorporating it into your planning timelines.

 Time to fill isn’t a burden experienced solely by the recruiting team.
 By using a more structured approach to time to fill you are able to identify where stakeholders may be accountable and blocking progress.

-4) Key questions answered with a standardized time to fill metric
+Key questions answered with a standardized time to fill metric

 Clear time segmentation of the recruiting life cycle does more than drive accountability.
 You can use time segments to proactively plan how your teams workload will impact their recruiting capacity.
 This proactive approach can help recruiting leaders advocate for the resources they need to operate a recruiting service that fulfills the demand of the business.